solislemuslab/IntBio-NitFix/comparing_trees/report/phylocom_and_nearest_neighbor_tree_comparison.md

 Each tree has branch lengths.
 The distance between two tips is the total branch length connecting them.

-For one sample/tip, the nearest neighbor is the other tip with the smallest tree distance.
+For one sample/tip, the nearest neighbor is the other tip with the smallest tree distance (dist_mat <- cophenetic.phylo(tr)).

 Example: